-Map between Manufacturer IDs and Enzyme Commission (EC) Numbers hgu133a2ENZYME is an R object that provides mappings between manufacturer identifiers and EC numbers.
+Maps between Manufacturer IDs and Enzyme Commission (EC) Numbers hgu133a2ENZYME 7

-Each manufacturer identifier maps to a named vector containing the EC number that corresponds to the enzyme produced by that gene.
-The name corresponds to the manufacturer identifier.
+When the hgu133a2ENZYME maping viewed as a list, each manufacturer identifier maps to a named vector containing the EC number that corresponds to the enzyme produced by that gene.
+The names corresponds to the manufacturer identifiers.
 If this information is unknown, the vector will contain an NA.